DeepMReye/DeepMReye/README.md

         jupyter-lab --no-browser --ip 0.0.0.0
 ```

-### Option 4: Streamlit (Browser version)
+### Option 4: Streamlit app

-If you would just like to try it out and decode gaze coordinates in your data using a pretrained model, the easiest way is using our streamlit app.
+If you would like decode gaze coordinates in your data using a pretrained model, the easiest way is using our streamlit app.

 Running the following commands will open a browser window that allows you to upload your data (.nii or .nii.gz) and then download the corresponding gaze coordinates shortly after.
 Please read the [User Recommendations](https://deepmreye.slite.com/p/channel/MUgmvViEbaATSrqt3susLZ/notes/kKdOXmLqe) before using the pretrained models.